Frequently Asked Questions

 5. Why do I receive automatic notices?

 In an effort to stay proactive, The Compliance Engine automatically sends out renewal, deficient, and late notices to keep business owners or property managers informed of the status of their fire protection systems.
-These automated notices are a requirement from the HBFD, as we want all responsible parties informed when actions are required on their TCE records.
+These automated notices are a requirement from the HBFD, as we want all responsible parties informed when actions are required on their TCE records so late fees are not accrued.
+As of August 8, 2022, the HBFD will be applying a $15 monthly late-fee to each system that is more than 90 days past due for submission .
 If you would like to be added or taken off a property address, please email [email protected].
 TCE has records under property addresses and property business name.
 If you have several properties that you manage or are no longer responsible for in Huntington Beach then please email with a list of all those property addresses.

 6. Can I email, fax or mail the Fire Protection reports to the HBFD?